thednp/domparser/README.md

 [![vitest version](https://img.shields.io/badge/vitest-3.0.4-brightgreen)](https://vitest.dev/)
 [![vite version](https://img.shields.io/badge/vite-6.0.11-brightgreen)](https://vitejs.dev/)

 A very light and TypeScript sourced [DOMParser](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser) with basic sanitization features.
-Because of its size (around 1.2Kb gzipped), you can include it in both your server and especially your client to greatly reduce your application bundle size since it only works with `text/html` string input.
+Because of its size (around 1.2Kb gzipped), you can include it in both your server and especially your client to greatly reduce your application bundle size.

 The purpose of this library is to provide a lightweight yet reliable HTML parser without having to depend on [jsdom](https://github.com/jsdom/jsdom), [json5](https://json5.org) and even tools like [cheerio](https://cheerio.js.org).
 On that note, it doesn't come as a drop-in replacement/shim for the native DOMParser, but an extremely useful tool for many more scenarios.

 ## Which apps can use it
-* plugins that transform SVG files/markup to components for UI frameworks like React/Solid;
+* plugins that transform SVG files/markup to components for UI frameworks like React/Solid, [example](https://github.com/thednp/vite-plugin-vanjs-svg);
 * plugins that manage a website's metadata;
 * plugins that implement unit testing in a virtual/isolated enviroment;
 * apps that perform web research and/or web-scrapping;